 On this day wearing the Ten Mukhi, a Seven Mukhi or a Nineteen Mukhi Rudraksha beads for they are ruled by Lord Krishna, Goddess Lakshmi and Narayana, respectively is highly beneficial.
 These Rudrakshas purifies the inner self and strengthens will power.

 Fasting Rules of Devshayani Ekadashi

 As per specifications in the ancient texts, to get the benefits of the fasting on Ekadashi the person should adhere to the rules strictly.

-- On Dwadashi (day after Ekadashi), devotees are not to eat in another person's house, have only one meal, Honey and Urad-dal (black lentil) is not to be consumed, eating on Bell metal plate or cutlery is prohibited and should not massage oil on the body.
+On Dwadashi (the day after Ekadashi), devotees are not to eat in another person's house, have only one meal, Honey and Urad-dal (black lentil) is not to be consumed, eating on Bell metal plate or cutlery is prohibited and should not massage oil on the body.

-- As per the ancient text, if the devotee has to speak to a person from the lower cast, then he/she will have to purify self by eating Tulsi leaves or an Amalaki fruit.
+As per the ancient text, if the devotee has to speak to a person from the lower caste, then he/she will have to purify himself by eating Tulsi leaves or an Amalaki fruit.

 On Devshayani Ekadashi devotees wish each other with the greeting, Happy Devshayani Ekadashi.

 Dear Neeta, Namaste.
 Thank you very much for my order, which I received yesterday.
 What a surprise and blessing it is to receive the beautiful Sri Yantra and booklet!
 The Sri Yantra is most skillfully crafted, and radiates Sri Lakshmi's energy.
 It feels like a shield and a protection.
 Your kindness is an encouragement for me as I travel to completed the duties that have to be done.
 I will have the yantra with me, and use the beautiful rudraksha mala which you have sent with it to do the japa.
 My thanks to you and the artisan for making the Lakshmi-Ganesh-Vishnu bracelet with sphatik and rudrak